Gian Carlo Menotti: Later career: 1970–2007

 In 1977 Menotti founded Spoleto Festival USA, a companion festival to his Spoleto Festival (the other of its Two Worlds), in Charleston, South Carolina.
 For three weeks each summer, Spoleto is visited by nearly a half-million people.
 These festivals were intended to bring opera to a popular audience and helped launch the careers of such artists as singer Shirley Verrett and choreographers Paul Taylor and Twyla Tharp.
 In 1986, he extended the concept to a Spoleto Festival in Melbourne, Australia.
 Menotti was the artistic director during the period of 1986–88, but after three festivals there, he decided to withdraw – and took the naming rights with him.
 The Melbourne Spoleto Festival has now become the Melbourne International Arts Festival.
 Menotti left Spoleto USA in 1993 to take the helm of the Rome Opera.

 In spite of these festival's claims on Menotti's time, which included directing plays as well as operas, he maintained an active artistic career.
 Many of his later operas are directed towards children, both as subjects and as performers, including The Egg (1976), The Trial of the Gypsy (1978), Chip and his Dog (1979), A Bride from Pluto (1982), The Boy who Grew too Fast (1982), and his final opera The Singing Child (1993).
 The San Diego Opera commissioned the opera La Loca (1979) as a 50th birthday gift for soprano Beverly Sills, and she performed the work both in San Diego and with the New York City Opera.
 The work tells the story of the daughter of Isabella and Ferdinand of Spain, and was the last opera Sills added to her repertory before retiring.
-In 1986 his opera Goya, written for Placido Domingo, was given its première by the Washington National Opera.
+In 1986 his opera Goya, written for Plácido Domingo, was given its première by the Washington National Opera.
 With Goya (1986), he utilized a traditional giovane scuola Italian style.
-His last opera for adults, The Wedding Day, premiered in Seoul, South Korea in conjunction with the 1988 Summer Olympics under the baton of Daniel Lipton.
+His last opera for adults, The Wedding Day, premiered in Seoul, South Korea, in conjunction with the 1988 Summer Olympics conducted by Daniel Lipton.

-In 1992 Menotti was appointed Artist Director of the Teatro dell'Opera di Roma, a post he maintained for two years before being asked to resign over conflicts with the theatre's managers involving Menotti's insistence of staging Wagner's Lohengrin.
+In 1992, Menotti was appointed artistic director of the Teatro dell'Opera di Roma, a post he maintained for two years before being asked to resign over conflicts with the theatre's managers involving Menotti's insistence of staging Wagner's Lohengrin.
 In honour of the 1995 Nobel Peace Prize, the American Choral Directors Association commissioned Gloria as part of the Mass celebrating the occasion.
 In 1996 Menotti directed his second filmed version of Amahl and the Night Visitors.

-Menotti died on February 1, 2007, at the age of 95 at Princess Grace Hospital Centre in Monte Carlo, Monaco.
+Menotti died on February 1, 2007, at the age of 95, at Princess Grace Hospital in Monaco, where he had a home.
 He was buried in East Lothian, Scotland.
-In June and July 2007 the Festival of Two Worlds, which Menotti founded and oversaw until his death, dedicated the 50th Anniversary of the Festival to his memory, organised by his son Francis.
-Menotti works performed during the festival included Maria Golovin, Landscapes and Remembrances, Missa O Pulchritudo, and The Unicorn, the Gorgon, and the Manticore.
+In June and July 2007 the Festival of Two Worlds, which Menotti founded and oversaw until his death, dedicated the 50th anniversary of the festival to his memory, organised by his son Francis.
+Menotti works performed during the festival included For the Death of Orpheus, Two Spanish Visions, Muero porque no muero (Santa Teresa D'Avila), Oh llama de amor viva!
+(San Giovanni della Croce), Missa O Pulchritudo.